 Want to Get Closer to Your Partner?
 Try These 36 Questions

-These 36 tips can help you gain greater intimacy with your partner
+These 36 prompts could help you gain greater intimacy with your partner.

 Posted Jan 20, 2015

 We are constantly looking for ways to improve our closest relationships.
-Because intimacy is so important for our mental, if not physical, health, most people seek to maximize their chances of finding and keeping the bonds of love alive.
+Because intimacy is so important for our mental health, most people seek to maximize their chances of finding and keeping the bonds of love alive.
 Tests of love can help you determine how strong those bonds are with your particular partner.
 However, what if you don’t have a long-term partner?
 Is there a reliable way to produce one?

 The column generated a number of comments, but the most revealing comes from Aron’s wife and collaborator, Elaine Aron, Ph.D.
-She pointed out that the original purpose of the test was not to help people fall in love, but help guide people to gaining greater intimacy.
+She pointed out that the original purpose of the test was not to help people fall in love, but help guide people in gaining greater intimacy.
 As often happens when psychological studies are translated for the media, they lose their nuances.
-In the case of the Arons et al. study, it seems that there were plenty of nuances left unattended to in the media hype over the New York Times column.
+In the case of the Aron et al. study, it seems that there were plenty of nuances left unattended to.

 In addition to the 36-item test to help develop intimacy, the researchers created a parallel set of questions intended to be used to generate small-talk.
-They are far less philosophically-oriented and don’t require as much thought or self-disclosure.
+They are far less philosophically oriented and don’t require as much thought or self-disclosure.
 Sample questions ask about music preferences, the name of a childhood pet, and which foreign country you would like to visit.
-These questions may be helpful if you're trying to figure out what to say to get a conversation started, but they can't possibly stimulate feelings of closeness.
+These questions may be helpful if you're trying to figure out what to say to get a conversation started, but they don't really stimulate feelings of closeness.
 To increase intimacy, it's necessary to increase your level of self-disclosure with another person.

-With this background in mind, here are the 36 questions intended to promote intimacy grouped into their original 3 sets of 12 items each.
-The 3 sets increase in levels of self-disclosure they require, and within each set, the level of self-disclosure increases from question to question.
+With this background in mind, here are the 36 questions intended to promote intimacy grouped into their original three sets of 12 items each.
+The sets increase in the level of self-disclosure they require, and within each set, the level of self-disclosure increases from question to question.
 Remember that you don’t need to answer each question with your partner or prospective partner.
-By covering each of the 3 categories, though, you give yourself a better chance of gaining knowledge that may help promote your intimacy with that person:
+By covering each of the three categories, though, you give yourself a better chance of gaining knowledge that may help promote your intimacy with that person:

 1. Given the choice of anyone in the world, whom would you want as a dinner guest?